 However, in June 2023, the Federal Reserve paused the rate hikes, which some speculate could mark an end to this round of tightening.
 Mortgage rates, which are not directly controlled by the Federal Reserve but are influenced by its policies, could drift down over the second half of the year as the economy slows down.
 This could ease the affordability squeeze, especially as home prices have stabilized3.

 There's no denying that low mortgage rates helped fuel the housing boom of 2020 and 2021.
 However, the housing market slowed down dramatically when mortgage rates surged higher than they had been in two decades in late 2022.
 Despite this, economists and housing experts suggest that home prices and sales are resilient to rising mortgage ratesin the long term 3.
+This resilience is often attributed to a combination of factors, including limited housing supply and strong demand in many markets.
+Additionally, legislative measures like the homeowners bill of rights legislation aim to provide greater protections for buyers and homeowners, fostering stability within the market.
+Such initiatives could help ensure that even amidst fluctuating mortgage rates, the housing sector remains robust and accessible over time.

 James Smith is our editor.
 He is an accomplished and versatile news writer with over a decade of experience covering a wide range of topics, including politics, business, and real estate.
 Throughout his career, James has been dedicated to uncovering the truth and presenting unbiased, factual reporting to his audience.